 Accrual methodology puts the power in the reps hands and takes fixed budget mistakes away.

-Creating an Accrual Budget
+How to Create an Accrual Budget

 Volume x Accrual Rate(s) = Budget